How Can I Estimate Cost To Build A Trailer?

 A Personal Example:

 For the top, 8″ I-Beam of a new gantry crane, I did not want to buy a full 24 foot beam.
 (I only wanted half.)
 My local supplier did not have the size, so I bought it online, cut to my desired length.
 It cost more per foot, yet even with shipping costs it was less than a full stick ordered locally.
-And, now I don’t have an extra beam section hanging around.
+And, now I do not have an extra beam section hanging around.

 Make sure to get multiple quotes.
 Price out the material from at least 3 sources to be sure you are getting a good price.